FAQ about COVID-19

 How does the COVID-19 spread?

 People can catch COVID-19 from others who have the virus.
 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
-Therefore, it is important to stay more than 2 meters (6 feet) away from a person who is sick.
+Therefore, it is extremely important to wear a mask and stay more than 2 meters (6 feet) apart.

 What are the symptoms of COVID-19?